Walt Disney Company Financial Performance Analysis Report

 Beta is a measure of the volatility of an equity security in relation to the stock market as a whole (Jones 368-400).
 Specifically, it indicates the extent to which the returns on a given equity security are likely to vary in response to swings in the stock market.
 Thus, investors normally use beta to assess the significance of the systematic risks associated with holding a given stock.
 Using quarterly closing figures of Dow Jones Industrial Average (DWJA) and the prices of Walt Disney’s listed shares, the stock’s beta was found to be 0.87.

 According to the capital asset pricing model (CAPM), the stock market’s beta is always 1.
 In this respect, a beta of 0.87 means that Walt Disney’s stock is less volatile than the market.
 Specifically, the stock is at least 13% less volatile compared to the market.
-This confirms the trend shown in figure 3, which exhibits little volatility in the company’s stock price.
+This confirms the trend shown in Figure 3, which exhibits little volatility in the company’s stock price.

 Theoretically, low risks are associated with low returns.
 Thus, holders of Walt Disney’s stock are likely to realize low returns.
 However, investors and financial analysts often use a low discount rate when pricing a stock with a low beta (less than 1).
 This perspective is based on the fact that holding a stock with a low beta is associated with little systematic risks.
 The lower the discount rate, the higher the present value of a firm’s expected future cash flows (Jones 246-262).
-In this context, Walt Disney’s stock is likely to be priced favorably in future due to its low beta, thereby increasing investors’ earnings.
+In this context, Walt Disney’s stock is likely to be priced favorably in the future due to its low beta, thereby increasing investors’ earnings.

 Descriptive Statistics Analysis